dyhes/zulip/docs/testing/testing-with-django.md

 ## Writing tests

-Before you write your first tests of Zulip, it is worthwhile to read the rest of this document.
+Before you write your first tests of Aloha, it is worthwhile to read the rest of this document.

 To get a hang of commonly used testing techniques, read